iluwatar/java-design-patterns/iterator/README.md

 **Programmatic Example**

-The main class in our example is the `TreasureChest` that contains items.
+The main class in our example is the `treasure chest` that contains items.

 ```java
 public class TreasureChest {